Jaded-Encoding-Thaumaturgy/JET-guide/docs/encoding/svtav1.md

 SVT-AV1, as its full name implies, is the most scalable encoder of the bunch, be it in performance, or in its various usecases.
-We will therefore focus on that encoder implementation.
+We will therefore focus on that encoder implementation that still receives frequent updates.

 The SVT-AV1 code base is good, with enormous potential for psychovisual development.
-This led to many advances since early 2024, when the SVT-AV1-PSY fork, commonly maintained by members of the community, was introduced.
+This led to many advances since early 2024, when the [*SVT-AV1-PSY*](github.com/psy-ex/svt-av1-psy) fork, commonly maintained by members of the community, was introduced.
 Many features that either brought QoL improvements, increased efficiency or visual quality were upstreamed to mainline SVT-AV1, until development of the fork stopped in early 2025.
-Two new forks emerged from its remnants, *SVT-AV1-PSYEX* and *SVT-AV1-HDR*, the former with the goal of being the direct continuation of the *-PSY* project, and the latter concentrating on improving perceptual fidelity on specific grainy and HDR scenarios.
+Two new forks emerged from its remnants, [*SVT-AV1-PSYEX*](https://github.com/BlueSwordM/svt-av1-psyex/) and [*SVT-AV1-HDR*](https://github.com/juliobbv-p/svt-av1-hdr), the former with the goal of being the direct continuation of the *-PSY* project, and the latter concentrating on improving perceptual fidelity on specific grainy and HDR scenarios.